-School authorities may remove any student with a disability from the student's his or her current educational setting to 10 school days cumulative in a school year to the extent that such removals would be applied to students without disabilities and for additional short-term suspensions during the school year provided no pattern exists.
-Short-term suspensions, which constitute a pattern, will be handled through long-term removal suspension procedures.
+School authorities may remove any student with a disability from his or her current educational setting for up to 10 school days cumulative in a school year to the extent that such removals would be applied to students without disabilities and for additional short-term suspensions during the school year provided no pattern exists.
+Short-term suspensions, which constitute a pattern, will be handled through long-term suspension procedures.